v-lane/officelite/README.md

-# officelite
+# Officelite

-This repository contains the starter files for the Officelite project.
+## Objective
+Using the provided files, create a two-page responsive site that closely resembles the mockups.